Sebastian Ferreyra Pons

 P.D.:

 While there are more experiments that I've built over time that I want to publish, I'm still working on this website so hang on and they'll start showing up as my time allows!
-In the meantime you may check out my old website.
+In the meantime you may check out my archived old website (seb.citycolor.net).

 The Java Collections API in java.util.* is a very powerful and fundamental toolkit for managing sets of objects and is used in practically all facets of software development, from low-level caches, to O/R mapping, to GUIs.